 Trees are a vital component of our world for many reasons.
 They cool the air, stabilise soils and provide food and habitats for wildlife.
 They also make a huge contribution in cleaning our air by sucking up and storing carbon.

-We invite businesses and organizations to join us in our reforestation mission, working together to create a healthier place for all to live.
+We invite businesses and organizations to plant trees and create a healthier Earth for everyone.

 See Your Trees-win